moehoshio/NekoLauncher/doc/dev.md

             ```

             - When the user clicks, `m.callback` is invoked with a boolean representing the user's choice (always `true` for a single button).

+## Module Example

+1. network: You can refer to [test/network/main.cpp](../test/network/main.cpp) It includes usage examples for most scenarios.